-- The lifetime risk for a foot ulcer in people with diabetes is 25%1
+- The lifetime risk for a foot ulcer in people with diabetes is 25 percent.1

-- About 50% of people with diabetes will eventually develop peripheral neuropathy6,7
+- About 50 percent of people with diabetes will eventually develop peripheral neuropathy.6,7

 Diabetic peripheral neuropathy (DPN) can include any disorder of the peripheral nervous system but is most commonly seen in the hands and feet.
 It begins in the furthest body parts from the center of the body (e.g., toes) and then progresses toward the body.
 It is one of the most common and expensive complications of diabetes.
 It is associated with chronic high blood glucose and cardiovascular risk factors.
 It appears that the tiny blood vessels are damaged and changes in the nerves occur similar to diabetic retinopathy and nephropathy.
 Intensively managing blood glucose has been shown to stop progression and/or improve symptoms of neuropathy.

-John McAuliffe, who was diagnosed with Type 2 diabetes almost 20 years ago shares, “Neuropathy sucks — I was diagnosed with Type 2 because I had a sore on my foot (so I already had neuropathy when I was diagnosed).
+John McAuliffe, who was diagnosed with type 2 diabetes almost 20 years ago shares, “Neuropathy sucks—was diagnosed with type 2 because I had a sore on my foot (so I already had neuropathy when I was diagnosed).
 I am not steady on my feet and can’t feel anything below my knees.
 As I am getting older, I am weaker on my feet and can’t stand long.
 I did what the doctors told me but often my A1c would be high and then they would add another medication.
 It wasn’t until I got a cut on my foot that almost took my foot and life that I got a wake-up call.
 I have lost 60 pounds and my A1c has been in the 6s ever since.
 Take care of yourself is my advice.”

-It is also recommended for diabetes care providers to screen for diabetic neuropathy at diagnosis of Type 2 diabetes, after 5 years of Type 1 diabetes diagnosis, and then annually for both thereafter.
-Initially, screening is conducted via questions by the doctor, then with a monofilament and/or tuning fork, and sometimes pinprick to evaluate sensation.
+It is also recommended for diabetes care providers to screen for diabetic neuropathy at diagnosis of type 2 diabetes, after five years of type 1 diabetes diagnosis, and then annually for both thereafter.
+Initially, screening is conducted via questions by the doctor, then with a monofilament and/or tuning fork and sometimes pinprick to evaluate sensation.
 Ankle reflexes and temperature sensation may also be evaluated.
 Additional tests may be conducted to assess the neuropathy including blood tests to rule out other causes of the symptoms and nerve conduction studies.8

 Drop foot or foot drop can be caused by several issues, a key main contributing cause is diabetes complications.
 In drop foot, there is a gait or walking issue in which the front of the foot does not lift when walking, so the person drags their foot on the floor.
 Often the person may lift their foot with their thigh in a stomping motion to compensate when walking.
 Falling can be an issue if drop foot isn’t addressed, especially when walking stairs.
 It isn’t a disease but the result of an underlying neurological and/or muscular issue.